Excel EDATE Function

 - months - Number of months before or after start_date.

 EDATE is clever about rolling "end of month" dates forwards or backwards, and will adjust year, month, and day values as necessary.
-For example EDATE will maintain the last day of month:
+For example EDATE will maintain the last day of month when a day is 31:

 EDATE will also respect leap years: